Choosing a bong

 Percolator Bongs

-If you love a chilled, smooth drag, percolator bongs are the ultimate choice.
-Although they can look complicated it's pretty simple.
+Percolator bongs are the ultimate choice if you love a chilled, smooth drag.
+Although they can look complicated, they're actually pretty simple.

 A perc diffuses the smoke into tiny bubbles before filtering through the water.
-More bubbles the more the surface area culminating in a cool smoke that is much easier on your lungs when you breathe it in.
+The more bubbles, the greater the surface area, culminating in a cool smoke that is much easier on your lungs when you breathe it in.

 In our opinion, this is the best style of bong to invest in.